 Paris is one of the capitals of fashion, and it’s understandable you might not like to “look like a tourist”.
-The good news is, dressing like a Parisian is not complicated, follow the guide written by a Parisian (me)!
+The good news is, dressing like a Parisian is not complicated, just read the following guide on how to dress in Paris written by a Parisian (me)!

 This post contains affiliate links.
 If you click on them, we might earn a small commission, at absolutely zero additional cost to you!